 Rising at sunrise we cover the short distance to Kruger National Park, entering the game-rich southern sector of this legendary game park.
 The entire day is set aside for game viewing in our comfortable, well-equipped vehicle, offering an elevated vantage for spotting animals in the bush.
 We stop along the way to take breaks at various rest sites and picnic spots in order to stretch our legs, enjoy brunch and browse for curios at one of the park's rest camps.

 Excellent wildlife sightings can be expected on this full-day game drive in the vast Kruger Park, teeming with wildlife.
 The Big Five of Africa (lion, leopard, elephant, rhino and buffalo) are frequently sighted here, along with a host of other large mammals.
 Some other inhabitants include cheetah, hyena, giraffe, zebra, wild dog, hippo and numerous types of antelopes - from springbok to kudu.

 As the day draws to a close we return to our lodge amid the trees to relax in nature and enjoy dinner.

-On the final day we take it easy, starting the day at a laid-back pace.
-After a relaxing morning, spent around the pool or walking in the forest, we return to the economic heart of South Africa.
-Upon arrival in Johannesburg our Kruger Wildlife Safari comes to a close with happy memories.
+On the final day, we take it easy, starting the day at a laid-back pace.
+After a relaxed breakfast, we return to the economic heart of South Africa.
+Upon arrival in Johannesburg, our Kruger Wildlife Safari comes to a close with happy memories.